hantaray/myFlix-client/README.md

 A Web-Application for movies, made with ReactJS.
 You can create a profile, search for movies, get more information and add them to your profile.

+The App is hosted on netlify and can befound [here](https://myflixone.netlify.app).

 ## Project Dependencies

 The project uses the following technologies: